simon-f-j/Simulink_In_Unity/README.md

 ![Skjermbilde](https://user-images.githubusercontent.com/72814986/104330813-ac06ab80-54ee-11eb-9bd1-e88b133740a6.PNG)
 *Simulink setup*

 The file "UDP_simulink.slx" is set up and should work directly with the Unity environment if set up correctly.
+For this setup i used "simulation pacing" to slow down the simulation to real-time.
 The version of matlab used is R2020b.